 If you’ve landed on this page, and you want to get to the blog’s content – then please click here, or on ‘thenextwave’ banner at the top of the page.
 If not, please read on…

 The Next Wave is my personal blog.
 I use it from time to time to write about drivers of change, trends, emerging issues, and other futures and scenarios topics.
-I work for the London-based consultancy Kantar Futures, where I specialise in futures and digital media.
+I work for the the School of International Futures in London.
 (Its blog is here).

 A little background: I started as a financial journalist for BBC Radio 4’s Financial World Tonight, before moving to Channel 4 News during the 1980s.
 From there I spent some time in current affairs production and the independent sector, before being hired in 1993 by the cable company Videotron to launch Britain’s first interactive television television channel.

 After Videotron was acquired by Cable and Wireless Communications I was assigned to the digital television development programme, and joined The Henley Centre (as it then was) in 1999, when I realised I’d had enough of CWC’s unique approach to project management.
-That business has since morphed into Kantar Futures through a series of mergers and the regular application of branding experts.
+That business morphed into Kantar Futures through a series of mergers and the regular application of branding experts.
+I left in 2019.

 I still maintain an interest in digital media and in the notion of the creative economy.
 A selection of articles about futures can be found here.
 More occasional articles, about the digital and creative economy, and other topics of interest, can be found here.

 I have a small side blog, Around the Edges, which I started in early 2008, for notes and thoughts which don’t fit into this futures blog.
 Mostly they’re about culture, with forays into cycling and history.
 During 2021, I have also been writing a (free) scanning newsletter, Just Two Things, which usually publishes five days a week.
 The sign up page is here.